Selective serotonin reuptake inhibitor: Serotonin reuptake inhibition

 All SSRIs block the reuptake of serotonin through the serotonin transporter (SERT).
 This occurs in various anatomical sites, including the presynaptic terminals of serotonergic neurons in the central and peripheral nervous systems, enteric neurons and epithelial cells in the gastrointestinal tract, the pulmonary endothelium, and platelets.

 In the central nervous system, the majority of released serotonin is taken up by SERT.
 When this process is blocked, it stays in the synaptic gap longer than it normally would, and may repeatedly stimulate the receptors of the postsynaptic cell.
-In the short run, this leads to an increase in signaling across synapses in which serotonin serves as the primary neurotransmitter.
+In the short run, this leads to an increase in signaling across synapses in which serotonin is the primary neurotransmitter.
 On chronic dosing, the increased occupancy of post-synaptic serotonin receptors signals the pre-synaptic neuron to synthesize and release less serotonin.
 Serotonin levels within the synapse drop, then rise again, ultimately leading to downregulation of post-synaptic serotonin receptors.
 Other, indirect effects may include increased norepinephrine output, increased neuronal cyclic AMP levels, and increased levels of regulatory factors such as BDNF and CREB.
-Owing to the lack of a widely accepted comprehensive theory of the biology of mood disorders, there is no widely accepted theory of how these changes lead to the mood-elevating and anti-anxiety effects of SSRIs.

-There has to be this consideration that also antidepressants should work as central nervous "stimulants" (with this terminus being a right description rudimentary, yet "stimulating" meant in another way as psychostimulants in not providing or sustaining focus or attention due to increased monoamine-availability in the synaptic cleft but an increased released serotonin for controlling ones longterm emotional conditioned state), in where due to their potent affinity which is depicting how strong the tendency of a molecule is speaking about binding to their prefferable receptor-bindingsite (in antidepressants mostly speaking about the targeted serotonin- and noradrenalintransporters) which is in general rule considered remarkabely higher than in statistics for their respective "high-making" relatives (like methylphenidate), to occupy and inactivate receptortransporters such efficiantly to directly activate downstream-effects most prominently the downregulation of exacerbitable postsynaptic serotonin-5HT2A-and 1A receptors as direct effect to this chances as a longterm regulation (then outcalled as therapeutic adwished effect due to its promised mood-elevating habituation).